DenisGas/jut.su_next-series/README.md

-# jut.su_next-series
+# jut.su Next-Series

-Chrome Extension for the site "jut.su" which makes video auto-play and auto-transition to the next series after the end of the current one.
+Chrome extension for [Jut.su](https://jut.su/) which makes video auto-play, auto-skip anime intro, and auto-open next series after the end of the current one.

+## Features:

+- Automatically plays video ✌️
+- Automatically skip anime intro 🔥
+- Open next episode 🤩
+- One click to FullScreen(Overlay) 👍

 ## How to install/use extension

 To use the extension on your phone, you can use the kiwi browser.

-### Install
+### Install (ZIP edition)

 1. Install zip and unpack to a convenient location.

    Click on latest release.

    ![Latest Release img](./img/relise_img.png)

-   Click on jut.su_next-series_v*.zip file (not source code).
+   Click on jut.su_next-series_v\*.zip file (not source code).

    ![Zip](./img/zip.png)

 2. Open the chrome://extensions page.